On the open TS/ST correspondence: Eigenfunctions and matrix models

 The eigenfunctions behave then as

-and we see in particular that the eigenfunctions in the $x,y$-coordinates have a well-defined parity while there is a local phase for generic $\xi$ in the $q,p$-coordinates.
-It is important to note that the parity relation for $\psi^{\pm}(x,\kappa)$ in \eqref{eq:parity} is the same as the one relating the two terms in \eqref{eq:ProposedStructureEigenFun}, ensuring the self-consistency of our proposal \eqref{eq:ProposedStructureEigenFun}.
+and we see in particular that the on-shell eigenfunctions in the $(x,y)$-coordinates have a well-defined parity while there is a local phase for generic $\xi$ in the $(q,p)$-coordinates.
+Because of the simple relation between the two eigenfunctions, we will often work with